Category Archives: 2006 Films

 Unfortunately, they fail.

-This feels nice to the viewer as common compassion is endearing, many of the individuals have spent decades together.
+This feels nice to the viewer as common compassion is endearing; many of the individuals have spent decades together.
 Their stories and experiences resonate warmly, and one can’t help but be sucked into their lives.

-The problem with this is that the stories go on and on and quickly seem pointless.
 There is little doubt whether the show will close.
-While the people are enamoring nothing much really happens in the film and it becomes a bore.
+While the people are enamored, nothing much really happens in the film, and it becomes a bore.

 I can appreciate a slow build if there eventually is a payoff.
-A Prairie Home Companion (2006) never achieves full-throttle or hits the gas pedal so the film exists but doesn’t shine.
+A Prairie Home Companion (2006) never achieves full throttle or hits the gas pedal, so the film exists but doesn’t shine.

 With masterpieces such as The Long Goodbye (1973), Nashville (1975), and 3 Women (1977) my expectations were soaring so that may be a part of my letdown.